 The addition of the super healthy almonds and flaxseed is optional, pioneers would usually have only had the cornmeal and chia.

 Such a simple recipe does require it to be well made, and the quality of the cornmeal counts – white cornmeal gives a smooth porridge while the coarse ground yellow cornmeal is a lot grittier.

 Pioneers took cornmeal along with them as it lasted well and was filling.
 Once they established their homesteads they were able to grow corn and dry and grind it for use during winter, while in the summer they had fresh corn.

-You can serve it with cowboy stew, BBQ meat, fish or dress it up with some sweet topping like apple and cinnamon for a dessert.
+You can serve it with cowboy stew, BBQ meat, or fish or dress it up with some sweet toppings like apple and cinnamon for dessert.
 You can also alter the consistency of cornmeal mush making it with more water for a smooth breakfast porridge, or less water for a thicker mush.